Updated: 1 day ago

 Whether making a significant voting decision or a small pie eating decision, one should use curated information as an input to the reasoning process.
 As such, except for extreme situations like running from a lion, wait for emotion to resolve itself prior to making a decision.
 There is information in emotion.
-However, it is almost impossible to properly extract information from a) emotion or b) existing curated information at the time one is in an emotional state.
+However, it is almost impossible to properly extract information from emotion at the time one is in an emotional state.

 Please see Note (1) for the pie example using our Brain Model, including the mental pathways associated with sensory data, emotion tagging metadata, and the different brain functions used in the decision process.